FaheemHasnat/CSE499/README.md

 This project implements multimodal deep learning models for recommending herbal treatments for skin diseases by analyzing skin condition images and matching them with traditional medicine compounds.
 The research explores two distinct approaches:

-1. **Baseline Supervised Model (CSE499B)**: A fine-tuned multimodal architecture using EfficientNetB0 for image encoding and TF-IDF for text encoding, achieving supervised multi-label prediction.
+1. **Baseline Supervised Model**: A fine-tuned multimodal architecture using EfficientNetB0 for image encoding and TF-IDF for text encoding, achieving supervised multi-label prediction.
 2. **Vision-Language Models**: Zero-shot and few-shot learning approaches using CLIP and BLIP-2 pre-trained models for cross-modal retrieval.

 ### Problem Statement